Hugo Award for Best Dramatic Presentation: History

-The award is typically for television and film presentations, but occasionally rewards works in other formats: in 1970 it was awarded to news coverage of the Apollo 11 moon landing, while in 1971 a concept album and a comedy album were nominated.
-Another comedy album was nominated the following year, and a slideshow was nominated in 1976.
-A radio play was nominated in 1979, and all of the 1939 Retro Hugo awards were for radio plays.
-In 2004, an acceptance speech from the 2003 MTV Movie Awards won the award, while in 2006, a skit from the opening of the previous year's award ceremony (pretending to be for the "Victor Hugo Award") was nominated.
-An audiobook was nominated in 2009, another acceptance speech was nominated in 2012, a concept album was nominated in 2017, and a song was nominated in 2018.
+The award is typically for television and film presentations, but occasionally rewards works in other formats: in 1970 it was awarded to news coverage of the Apollo 11 Moon landing, while in 1971 a concept album and a comedy album were finalists.
+Another comedy album was a finalist the following year, and a slideshow was a finalist in 1976.
+A radio play was a finalist in 1979, and all of the 1939 Retro Hugo awards were for radio plays.
+In 2004, an acceptance speech from the 2003 MTV Movie Awards won the award, while in 2006, a skit from the opening of the previous year's award ceremony (pretending to be for the "Victor Hugo Award") was a finalist.
+An audiobook was a finalist in 2009, another acceptance speech was a finalist in 2012, a concept album was a finalist in 2017, and a song was a finalist in 2018.

-During the 72 nomination years, 43 awards for Best Dramatic Presentation, 21 awards each for Short Form and Long Form, and 11 Retro Hugo awards have been given.
-The individual franchises with the most awards are the revived 2000s-era Doctor Who with 6 Short Form awards out of 35 nominations, Star Wars with 3 Best Dramatic Presentation awards out of 3 nominations as well as 4 Long Form and 3 Short Form nominations, The Twilight Zone with 3 Best Dramatic Presentation awards out of 4 nominations, Game of Thrones with 3 wins out of a Long Form and 5 Short Form nominations, The Good Place with 4 wins out of 6 Short Form nominations.
-Other shows or series with multiple awards or nominations include the original Star Trek series with 2 wins out of 8 nominations, Star Trek: The Next Generation with 2 wins out of 3 nominations, The Expanse with 2 wins out of 5 Short Form nominations, and Babylon 5 with 2 wins out of 4 nominations.
-Less successful were the Marvel Cinematic Universe with 1 win out of 13 Long Form and 2 Short Form nominations, Buffy the Vampire Slayer with 1 out of 6, Battlestar Galactica (2004) with 1 of 5, and Harry Potter with no awards after 7 nominations.
+During the 75 nomination years, 43 awards for Best Dramatic Presentation, 24 awards each for Short Form and Long Form, and 11 Retro Hugo awards have been given.
+The individual franchises with the most awards are Doctor Who/Whoniverse with 6 Short Form awards out of 39 final ballot nominations; Star Trek with 4 Best Dramatic Presentation awards out of 21 nominations, as well as one Short Form award out of 9 nominations, and a Long Form nomination; Star Wars with 3 Best Dramatic Presentation awards out of 3 nominations as well as 4 Long Form and 5 Short Form nominations.

+Other shows or series with multiple awards or nominations include The Good Place with 4 wins out of 6 Short Form nominations, The Twilight Zone with 3 Best Dramatic Presentation awards out of 4 nominations, Game of Thrones with 3 wins out of a Long Form and 5 Short Form nominations, The Expanse with 3 wins out of 6 Short Form nominations, and Babylon 5 with 2 wins out of 4 nominations, the Marvel Cinematic Universe with 1 win out of 15 Long Form and 4 Short Form nominations, Buffy the Vampire Slayer with 1 out of 6, Battlestar Galactica (2004) with 1 of 5, and Harry Potter with no awards after 7 nominations.
 The members of the hip hop group Clipping are the only musical artists to have earned two nominations for their works, first for their 2016 album Splendor & Misery and then for their 2017 song "The Deep".